E1480/e1480.github.io/Blueprint/README.md

 # Blueprints
-Here are blueprints that are needed to make a new app. after copy and pasting this I can play around with the css, html, and js.
+Here are blueprints that are needed to make a new app.<br>
+after copy and pasting this I can play around with the css, html, and js.
 Just remember to add the new app to the previous Apps sidebar.